IBM-Cloud/terraform-provider-ibm/website/docs/d/enterprises.html.markdown

 * `id` - The unique identifier of the enterprises.

 * `enterprises` - A list of enterprise objects.
-Nested `resources` blocks have the following structure:
+Nested `enterprises` blocks have the following structure:
 	* `url` - The URL of the enterprise.
 	* `id` - The enterprise ID.
 	* `enterprise_account_id` - The enterprise account ID.